footballhead/pre-ablo/docs/README.txt

 Running (Linux)
 --------------------------------------------------------------------------------

-Pre-ablo has been tested with Wine 5.0 on Ubuntu 20.04.
-For the custom DLLs to load properly, set the WINEDLLOVERRIDES variable to specify dplay and ddraw as
+While not extensively tested, Pre-ablo has been confirmed to run with Wine 5.0 on Ubuntu 20.04.
+For the custom DLLs to load properly, set the WINEDLLOVERRIDES variable to specify dplay and ddraw as native:
-native:

   WINEDLLOVERRIDES="dplay,ddraw=n" wine DIABLO.EXE

 It is also recommended to turn off Virtual Desktop in winecfg.

+If you encounter any issues, please reach out via Discord (link at the top).

 Changelog
 --------------------------------------------------------------------------------